-Of all domestic dairy animals, the domestic goat has the widest range–from the Equator to within ten or fifteen degrees of the Poles.
-In severe climates the goat does need warm shelter but the Finns have settled that.
+Of all domestic dairy animals, domestic goats have the widest range–from the Equator to within ten or fifteen degrees of the Poles.
+In severe climates, the goat does need warm shelter, but the Finns have settled that.
 The goat warms the family and the family warms the goat, in separate but equal stalls.
-One caution: The goat does need a chance to dry his hoofs every day or our caprine friend will develop hoof rot.
+One caution: the goat does need a chance to dry his hoofs every day or our caprine friend will develop hoof rot.
+This is essential knowledge when raising domesticated goats in different environments.

 The goat has utility–he can survive and prosper in country that would starve a cow.
 With his leathery mouth and fantastic digestive system, there’s mighty little a goat won’t eat.
-True, some plants are poisonous to him (such as the False Hellebore, whatever that is) but it is only starvation which drives a goat to eat such.
+True, some plants are poisonous to him (such as the False Hellebore), but it is only starvation which drives a goat to eat such.
+This adaptability is one of the reasons why the domestic goat remains one of the most versatile farm animals.

-There is an obvious hint for us admirers of the goat in all this.
+There is an obvious hint for us admirers of the domestic goats in all this.
 Almost any scrubby leftover land is good enough for this animal.
 And he’s content in much smaller confines than the cow.
-Your backyard is plenty for a buck, a doe and a yearling.
-So long as you have the leguminous hay, the wheat, the alfalfa, and the vegetables.
-In theory it’s quite all right to keep a goat in Seattle but beware of disturbing your middle class neighbors.
+Your backyard is plenty for a buck, a doe, and a yearling.
+So long as you have the leguminous hay, wheat, alfalfa, and vegetables.
+In theory, it’s quite all right to keep a goat in Seattle, but beware of disturbing your middle-class neighbors.
 Figure about 100 square feet per goat, about what you need for a human in an office.
+This makes the domestic animal goat ideal for small-scale farming or homesteading.

-Human is a well-chosen word for all farm animals, the goat is by long odds the most nearly human.
+Human is a well-chosen word for all farm animals, but the goat is by long odds the most nearly human.
 The goat family holds dances and plays games like Follow the Leader and King of the Mountain.
+This is why many people ask, are goats friendly to humans?
+The answer is yes–goats can be very social, playful, and interactive with people when raised properly.
 The bucks enjoy pretending to butt you, especially when you bend over.
 And sometimes it isn’t pretense, as I found once when I was digging portholes.
 If a buck butts you, he immediately loses respect for you.
-So.
-With one hand you bend his head backwards to the backbone, with the other hand you twist his tail and you throw him on the ground.
+So, with one hand you bend his head backward to the backbone, with the other hand you twist his tail and you throw him on the ground.
 A lot of growers do this every two weeks to their bucks.
-Agricolan brutality.
+Agricola brutality.
 Yep.

 Goats are famous leapers and can survive perfectly well in the wild.
 So build your fences at least five feet high.
-Electric fences must be three strand affairs.
+Electric fences must be three-strand affairs.
+Whether you are raising a domesticated goat or a herd of domesticated goats, proper fencing is essential.

 Purchasing a goat is far too complicated to go into here, so I’ll just mention a few things.
 You had jolly well better be acquainted with this subject before you do any purchasing.
-The Oregon Department of Agriculture and the U.S. Department of Agriculture have pamphlets but you’re better off buying a book written by some English author.
-They’re the world’s best farmers and gardeners.
+The Oregon Department of Agriculture and the U.S. Department of Agriculture have pamphlets, but you’re better off buying a book written by some English author.
+They’re the world’s best farmers and gardeners when it comes to raising the goat animal.

 Fact.
 It is important that you understand four words.
 Thoroughbred, crossbred, grade and scrub.
 A thoroughbred goat, bottle-broke, i.e., a weaned animal, is a product of a registered dam (that’s mom) and a registered sire (that’s dad).
 And a thoroughbred can’t be had for much less than $100.
 At least the buck should be thoroughbred, and should be the most expensive buck you can afford.
 Just be sure he’s a milking buck, if you’re interested in milk.